 - Other introductory courses are offered on a less frequent basis but also provide a good first step in the major.

-Student with some background in philosophy or with a particularly strong academic profile may choose to begin the major by taking PHIL-P 201 Ancient Greek Philosophy or PHIL-P 250 Introductory Symbolic Logic.
+Students with some background in philosophy or with a particularly strong academic profile may choose to begin the major by taking one of the 200-level classes, such as PHIL-P 201 Ancient Greek Philosophy.

 Tracks and concentrations